 Lisa Tagliaferri is a doctoral candidate in Comparative Literature at the CUNY Graduate Center.
 Her research focuses on late medieval and early renaissance Italian and English literature, and utilizes digital humanities techniques.
 She also has a background in the computer sciences, having earned an MSc from the University of London.
 Her thesis explored educational gaming and provided a research context for a Java-based prototype of a multi-platform educational game she developed based on a BBC Radio program.
 Lisa works on web development for the Futures Initiative and HASTAC, and has taught foreign languages and computer science to undergraduates.
 She has a penchant for traditional and antique photography processes, and blogs about education and technology at http://classy-tech.blogspot.com.

 Kalle Westerling is a Ph.D.
-Candidate in Theatre and a Futures Initiative Graduate Fellow at the Graduate Center, CUNY, and Director of HASTAC Scholars, a vibrant student network within The Humanities, Arts, Science, and Technology Alliance and Collaboratory (HASTAC).
+Candidate in Theatre and Performance and a Futures Initiative Graduate Fellow at the Graduate Center, CUNY, and Director of HASTAC Scholars, a vibrant student network within The Humanities, Arts, Science, and Technology Alliance and Collaboratory (HASTAC).
 Currently, he is completing his dissertation on the history and aesthetics of male-identified bodies in 20th-century burlesque and 21st-century boylesque, “The Roots and Routes of Boylesque: Queering Male Striptease and Burlesque in New York City from 1930s Golden Age Burlesque to the New York Boylesque Festival in the 2010s.”
 Read his full CV at http://www.westerling.nu.